John Redman (physician)

 Dr. John Redman (February 22, 1722 – March 19, 1808) was the first president of The College of Physicians of Philadelphia and the medical preceptor of Benjamin Rush.

 Born in Philadelphia, Pennsylvania, after finishing his preparatory education in William Tennent's Log College, he began studying physic with John Kearsley Mitchell, then one of the most eminent physicians of Philadelphia.
 He began practicing in Bermuda, and continued for several years.

 Redman then moved to Europe to further study medicine.
 He lived one year in Edinburgh, attended lectures and dissections, and visited the hospitals in Paris.
 He matriculated 6 October 1747 at the University of Leyden and graduated at the same university 15 July 1748.
 The title description of his thesis is: Dissertatio medica inauguralis De abortu ... - Lugduni Batavorum : Apud Conradum Wishoff, [1748]. - 31 p.; 24 cm After working for a time at Guy’s Hospital, he returned to America and again settled in Philadelphia, where he soon gained great celebrity.
 While there he gained membership in the American Philosophical Society through his election in 1768.
 Many of Philadelphia's leading doctors studied under him, including John Morgan, Benjamin Rush, and Caspar Wistar.
 In 1784 he was elected an elder of the Second Presbyterian Church.

-He was a man of small stature, of good sense and learning, and much respected in his day.
+He was a man of small stature, of good sense and learning, and respected in his day.